Acid Reflux(Heartburn)

 Tums® (Calcium Carbonate)

-A fast-acting chewable antacid that neutralizes stomach acid on contact, providing quick, short-term relief of mild heartburn, acid indigestion, or sour stomach.
-Best for occasional flare-ups after meals or certain trigger foods.
+A fast-acting, chewable antacid that neutralizes stomach acid on contact, providing quick, short-term relief from mild heartburn, acid indigestion, and sour stomach.

 Rolaids® (Calcium Carbonate + Magnesium Hydroxide)